Racehorse Favored To Win Kentucky Derby Raised In Clarke County

 “I’m very proud of him,” she said.

 A dark bay colt, Forte was born Feb.
-3, 2020, after Moore took his mother, Queen Caroline, who she still owns but no longer lives at South Gate, to a farm in Kentucky to be bred with his sire, Violence.
+3, 2020, after Moore took his mother, Queen Caroline, that she still owns but no longer keeps at South Gate, to a farm in Kentucky to be bred with his sire, Violence.

 “He was a beautiful colt,” said Moore, adding “there’s a lot of beautiful horses who can’t run like he can.”